chiragtiwari6842/Transcript-Generator/README.md

 This Flask-based web application allows users to upload video files, extracts the audio from the video, and generates a text transcription using Google's Speech Recognition API.

+You can access the web app at this [link] (https://transcript-generator.onrender.com/)

 ## Features
 - Upload videos in `.mp4`, `.avi`, or `.mov` formats.
 - Extracts audio from the uploaded video.